- Alma Mater

 UMBC, the best in an-y land!

 The Down and Dirty Dawg Band plays the Fight Song as the Retrievers take to and leave the courts or the fields of competition.
-The band, formed in 1995, has been under the direction of Jari Villanueva since its fourth year of existence.
+The band, formed in 1995, is currently under the director of Paul Wetzstein.
 They have performed on both ABC's Good Morning America and NBC's The Today Show.
-Not only is the 25-member band outstanding musically, but their barking out of “UM—BC, Go Big Dawgs” is a student favorite.
+Not only is the band outstanding musically, but their barking out of “UM—BC, Go Big Dawgs” is a student favorite.

 The Retriever Kids’ Club was created in 2004 and is the official UMBC fan club for kids ages 12 and under.
 In addition to getting plenty of “free stuff” and the chance to meet the players, every member of the Retriever Kids’ Club receives complimentary admission to all home basketball games at the RAC.